 - Disability Services may need to share your information with other University staff and external bodies, in order to make ‘reasonable adjustments’ and to support you effectively.
 This is explained in more detail on their Disclosure and Confidentiality webpage.
 They participate in On Track meetings (see above).

-- Student Visa Services: See the 'About our Student Visa Advisers' section in their Statement of service.
+- Student Visas: see the 'About our Student Visa Advisers' section in their statement of service.

 This statement applies to the following services